 Soon after, they went to a town hall meeting together in Flint where local educators and health professionals were discussing how to respond to widespread lead poisoning.
 How would it affect the kids, and what about their teachers?

-“It was then we decided we have to do something,” said Diaz, former principal and now assistant director for student learning in the Lansing School District.
+“It was then we decided we have to do something,” said Diaz, a district-level administrator in the Lansing School District.
 They recruited two other students from the Ed.D. program at Michigan State University who could bring different forms of expertise: special education leader Amanda Unger and high school counselor Sarah Van’t Hof.

-Through a challenging collaborative process, they went on to create a five-lesson curricular unit—including the script for an original cartoon now in the works—designed for and by educators on the front lines addressing children’s social and emotional issues in Flint.
-They hope to complete four more units, each with its own “Flintoon” cartoon.
+Through a challenging collaborative process, they went on to create a five-lesson curricular unit—including the script for an original cartoon—designed for and by educators on the front lines addressing children’s social and emotional issues in Flint.
+They hope to complete four more units, each with its own cartoon.

-And their project is gaining national attention.
-The MSU team members, who graduated last spring, have been selected to receive the Dissertation in Practice of the Year Award from the Carnegie Project on the Education Doctorate (CPED).
+And their project has gained national attention.
+The MSU team members, who graduated in spring 2017, were selected to receive the Dissertation in Practice of the Year Award from the Carnegie Project on the Education Doctorate (CPED).

 “We are extremely proud of the work of this group,” said Susan Printy, associate professor emerita and co-advisor of the group.
 “It is a strong exemplar of the land-grant mission we embrace in the Ed.D. program.